apoirrier/CTFs-writeups/SharkyCTF2020/Web/Containment.md

 I guessed the timestamp would be included in the id, so I went to a [timestamp converter](https://www.unixtimestamp.com/index.php) and converted the dates of the confinement posts.
 Bingo, the first 8 characters correspond to the timestamp hex encoded.

 Then we have a constant string `d7b1600013655bb`, and only the last character changes.
-Here I think I overthought it, believing this constant string would be some hash of `confinement` and we would need to find a constant string for `flag`.
-But actually just putting the same constant string works.
+Here I overthought it.
+I believed this constant string would be some hash of `confinement` and consequently I was expecting to find another constant string for `flag`.
+Actually... just inputting the same constant string works.

-The last character I just bruteforce manually (only 16 possibilities).
+The last character I just bruteforced manually (only 16 possibilities).

 ![flag](../images/containment_flag.png)